 For now, you just have to find your way in.
 Some suggestions:

 Find your chapel which, of course, doesn't have to be an actual chapel.
 Find or create a space that feels somehow sacred to you.

 Be tenacious.
 Establish a daily practice and stick to it.
 (If you've never had any sort of STILL practice, you might consider beginning with the exercises HERE.
 If you want to jump right in, the Guidelines are HERE.)
 On days when you have time, don't leave your sacred space until you feel an internal shift.
 It will take a while to figure out how to bring (or allow) such a shift.
 Keep coming back.

 Take in the books and poems that pierce your heart.
 (They will again - be patient!)

-Take with you also, absolute accountability
+Take in with you, also, absolute accountability.

 Don't worry if those last two prescripts don't make sense to you now.
 They will in time.

 Above photo: Ladder Canyon Ranch, CO